gabesoft/trans/README.md

 field is specified the result is identical to calling ``map``.
 Otherwise, the input to the first transformer function will be the value at the specified field and the result of the last transformer will replace the value at that field.

-Field names can contain dots like ``a.b.c`` to reach within nested objects.

 ``` javascript
 trans(1).mapf(null, [ add, 1 ]).value();